caltemose/followmystomach.com/content/travel/guide/getting-started.md

 You don't have to research before you leave but it can be helpful and motivating.

 If you like to read about food culture, books like [this book on food in Italy](https://www.amazon.com/Lonely-Planet-World-Italy-Guides/dp/1864500220/ref=sr_1_1?dchild=1&keywords=food+italy+lonely+planet&qid=1590761290&s=books&sr=1-1) can be useful during long flights/transportation.
 Books/references focused on food culture can help give you context and history, helpful for getting deeper into your culinary adventures.
-If you can pick up a few of these you'll have something to do during your travel time and down time that help enrich your experience.
+If you can pick up a few of these you'll have something to do during your down time that helps enrich your experience.
 Save the physical books for reading at home and get some e-books for the trip to save on the weight.

 Use your tv/stream viewing habits to help motivate you and give you ideas about what to eat and where to go.
 I'll presume you watch some food-related or travel-related shows – use these to your advantage.
 Watch shows and keep a pen/mobile handy to take notes.